Russia offers to help demarcate Armenia-Azerbaijan border after incursion row | Law-Order

 Russia offers to help demarcate Armenia-Azerbaijan border after incursion row

-Moscow has offered to help mediate demarcation negotiations after Armenia accused Azerbaijan of a border incursion, Russian Foreign Minister Sergei Lavrov said on Wednesday.
+Russia said on Wednesday it had offered to help mediate demarcation negotiations after Armenia accused Azerbaijan of a border incursion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)